POC Implementation Guide

 TIP

-The POC is intentionally minimal — no subscriptions, no target groups, no prompt templates.
-It proves the architecture works end-to-end with real data flowing through all layers, including AI-powered summarization via the Symfony AI Bundle.
+The POC is intentionally minimal — no subscriptions, no distribution tracking, no digest persistence.
+It proves the architecture works end-to-end with real data flowing through all layers, including AI-powered summarization.

 Implementation Steps